By Mike McKenzie

 Vital Choice supports the Ethiopia Clean Water Project, funding the installation of certain water filters.
 “From the very beginning, Carla and I were committed to this ‘green’ approach to our business,” Hartnell said.
 “We became one of the first to join the Marine Stewardship Council (MSC).
 We had the very first federally certified product to carry the MSC logo back when it had no marketing power, because nobody knew what it was yet.
 Now they’re the gold standard among 30 or 40 certification programs.”

-The same standards hold for Vital Choice’s selections of halibut, haddock, cod, and Omega-3 products, like krill oil.
+The same standards hold for Vital Choice’s selections of halibut, tuna, cod, and Omega-3 products, like krill oil.
 “Our management staff got this all rolling from the beginning,” Hartnell said.
 “To go forward with credibility, we held to strong standards, which required a long paper trail.
 But we had a big-picture perspective for the preservation of sustainable fishing, and we believe in it.
 It’s just who we are.”